Contents on this page

 Why is the Room Charge the same flat rate for everyone, irrespective of size or location?

 Our flat-rate overnight fee sets us apart from other communities providing accommodation.
 We are not a money-making business, rather, a friendship-making one.
-We also hope that the flat rate encourages a real sense of 'sisterhood', with us all sharing our homes and hospitality on an equal basis.
+We also hope that the flat rate encourages a real sense of community, with us all sharing our homes and hospitality on an equal basis.